mo-op/Connect4/README.md

-# Dombom
+# Connect4
-Python game on world domination
+Python take on the popular game using minimax algo.